 New and expanded seasonal events have also been big, as these have acted as a stop-gap prior to the opening of the new expansions.

-Mickey’s Dazzling Christmas Parade – Disneyland Paris teams secretly developed this new parade over the past several years and have debuted it for Christmas 2021!
+Mickey’s Dazzling Christmas Parade – Disneyland Paris teams secretly developed this new parade and debuted it for last Christmas.
 Mickey’s Dazzling Christmas Parade is composed of five gigantic floats, featuring Mickey & Friends, Disney Princesses, Santa Claus & Tinker Bell, and more characters.

 Each of these floats in Mickey’s Dazzling Christmas Parade represents an idyllic Christmas scene with traditional decorations and parade performers will be dressed in luminous costumes specially designed for the occasion.
-(If you miss it this year, expect to see Mickey’s Dazzling Christmas Parade in 2022 and 2023, too.)
+(If you missed it, expect to see Mickey’s Dazzling Christmas Parade in 2022 and 2023, too.)

 Frozen: A Musical Invitation — This new interactive adventure transports guests to the Kingdom of Arendelle within the Animation Celebration in Walt Disney Studios Park.